 Be careful what information you record

-It’s too easy to keep up a running commentary of our thoughts and actions across the breathtaking range of social media opportunities we have at our fingertips.
-Add to that devices that we actively configure to record our sleep, exercise, health – even our driving experience with dashboard cams.
+It’s too easy to keep up a running commentary across the breathtaking range of social media opportunities.
+Add to that devices that we actively configure to record our sleep, exercise, health.
+We can even record our driving experience with dashboard cams.

-The innocent face of this is to increase our own security and protect ourselves (proof that that white van simply pulled out in front of you) and help us to optimise our lifestyle for the benefit of our health.
+The innocent face of this is to increase our own security and protect ourselves (proof that that white van simply pulled out in front of you).
+It helps us optimise our lifestyle for the benefit of our health.
 Consider though the implications of being on the wrong side of the law or a dispute.
 Clearly we aren’t going to encourage anybody to with-hold evidence or do anything shady, but put it like this: information you don’t record can’t be twisted to be used against you.

-Just imagine the fun an insurance company (yours, or someone else’s) could have with your health and fitness data?
-What if it could be proved that you were sleep-deprived or lacking food the morning you had a car accident (consider this case ongoing in Canada)?
-What if you’d taken to social media to vent your frustration with a child the day that child has to be taken to A&E with a broken arm?
-You’ll be 100% innocent of any wrong-doing, but now you may have to prove that because of the information you’ve broadcast and/or recorded.
+Just imagine the fun an insurance company (yours, or someone else’s) could have with your health and fitness data.
+What if it could be proved that you were sleep-deprived or fasting the morning you had a car accident (consider this case ongoing in Canada)?
+What if you’d used Twitter to vent your frustration with a child the day that child breaks an arm?
+You’d be innocent, but now you may have to prove that because of the information you’ve broadcast and/or recorded.

-You’ve all heard of children having parties while their parents are away, the time and venue making it onto social media and 300 uninvited guests arriving, with predictable results.
+You’ve all heard of children having parties while their parents are away.
+The time and venue made it onto social media and 300 uninvited guests arrived, with predictable results.
 Hilarious.
 What a numpty.
 But take a step back and draw the connection between that and the situation you could be creating for yourself.

 Kill off obsolete accounts

-Over the years we all accumulate vast numbers of accounts – forums, social networking, journal log-ins, multiple email accounts etc etc. It’s worth revisiting these from time to time and deleting any that you’re sure you no longer need.
+Over the years we accumulate vast numbers of accounts.
+These accumulate across forums, social networking, journal log-ins, multiple email accounts etc etc. It’s worth revisiting these from time to time and deleting any that you’re sure you no longer need.
 This minimises your exposure to hacking attacks as well as reducing the amount of information about you that’s available on the internet.